UTSA-ICS/sid-server/doc/source/extensions/openidc.rst

 Note that this module is not available on Fedora/CentOS/Red Hat.

-In the keystone Apache site file, add the following as a top level option, to load the `mod_auth_openidc` module:
+In the sidserver Apache site file, add the following as a top level option, to load the `mod_auth_openidc` module:

 .. code-block:: xml